Japan Hastes New Entry System (JESTA) for 71 Visa-Free Countries

 Important Things to Keep in Mind

- You can’t work with JESTA: This is strictly for short stays—tourism, business meetings, conferences, etc. Want to work or study?
-You’ll need a different visa.
+You can’t.
+This is strictly for short stays—tourism, business meetings, conferences, etc. Want to work or study?
+You’ll need a visa.

 Immigration staff at the airport still have the right.

-Significant changes in your travel plans must be amended in the JESTA portal.
+Any significant travel plans must be updated in the portal.
+Don’t

- Don’t Overstay: Overtaying past your authorized period can lead to fines,
+Don’t Overstay: Overtaying the authorised period can lead to fines,

 deportation, or prohibition of future entry.